wolexyg/Data-To-Info_Labs/Project/Call Center Analysis PBI Project/Readme.md

 My Article :- https://datatoinfolabs.com/call-center-data-analysis-in-power-bi-dashboard-project/

-### hrough this project you will get an understanding of how to create a advance Dashboard in Power BI for Call Center Data and also collect and analyzing call data to help businesses put their customers first.
+### Through this project you will get an understanding of how to create a advance Dashboard in Power BI for Call Center Data and also collect and analyzing call data to help businesses put their customers first.

 # Flow of the Project: